Visas for Victims of Criminal Activity

 USCIS – Victims of Criminal Activity: U Nonimmigrant Status

-Applying for a U visa at a U.S. Embassy or Consulate overseas, based on your approved petition
+Applying for a U visa at a U.S. embassy or consulate outside the United States, based on your approved petition

 Websites of U.S. Embassies, Consulates, and diplomatic missions